Tennessee Court Records

 The Department of Safety and Homeland Security maintains Tennessee driving records.
 Interested parties may contact the department to obtain personal or third-party driving records.
 Tennessee driving records, also known as Moving Violation Records (MVR), contain three years of driving history.
 Requesting parties may obtain driving records online, by mail, or in person.

 The Tennessee government website hosts the MVR online request portal that interested parties may use to make online MVR requests.
 Requesting parties must be able to print or save PDF documents.
-Additionally, requesting parties will be required to make a payment of $7 for each record using credit cards.
+Additionally, requesting parties may need to make a payment of $7 for each record using credit cards.
 Prepaid cards are not accepted.
-For privacy reasons, the driver’s address will not be displayed in the MVR.
+For privacy reasons, the driver’s address may not be displayed in the MVR.
 Other required details are:

 MVR requests may also be sent by mail.
 A payment of $5 is required and payable through money orders or cashier’s checks.
 Payment must be addressed to the ‘Tennessee Department of Safety and Homeland Security.’
 Requests must include the driver’s name, license number, date of birth, and mailed to: